 ACADEMIC YEAR PROGRAMS for grades K-5

-CuSTEMized holds outreach events for girls 4-8 at the Newton Library.
-Participants receive free coloringbooks focused on sceintific careers and grad students lead short activities and demonstrations on photons, the cardiovascular system, metablism and engineeering.
+CuSTEMized holds outreach events for girls aged 4-8 at the Newton Library.
+Participants receive free coloring books focused on sceintific careers and grad students lead short activities and demonstrations on photons, the cardiovascular system, metabolism and engineeering.
 Check their Facebook page for more information.